You have a little sibling. Especially a sister. The kid is wronged somehow. What do you do?

 - Family dynamics among the members of House Greyjoy in A Song of Ice and Fire appear to work this way: Balon and his brothers don't get along too well and Theon has few fond memories of his dead old brothers.

-- In the PS2 game Shinobi, Hotsuma and Moritsune became this after realizing that they have to fight each to the death one day.
+- In Shinobi (2002), Hotsuma and Moritsune became this after realizing that they have to fight each to the death one day.